fcc-joemcintyre/pinster/doc/design.md

 ## Technology Selections

-The server is implemented with Node.js version 12.x and uses ES2020 Javascript conforming to the native ES20xx support provided in this version of Node.js.
+The server is implemented with Node.js version 16.x and uses Typescript generating ES2020 Javascript conforming to the native ES20xx support provided in this version of Node.js.
-Data is stored in MongoDB (4.x).
+Data is stored in MongoDB (4.x driver for MongoDB 4.x or 5.x servers).

-The client interface is implemented with React 16.x using ES2020 Javascript as supported by Babel.
+The client interface is implemented with React 17.x using ES2020 Javascript as supported by Babel.
 Redux and react-router are also used.

 Styles are defined using CSS-in-JS using Styled Components.